Wisp

 Behavior

 Any CLOSE packets sent from either the server or the client must immediately close the associated stream and TCP socket.
-The close reason in the payload doesn't affect this behavior, but may provide extra information which is useful for debugging.
+The close reason in the payload doesn't affect this behavior but may provide extra information useful for debugging.

 Client/Server Close Reasons